Top 5 Common Garden Centre Shopping Mistakes To Avoid

 But it’s not only the cost of bagged soil that makes this not a great idea.
 What do you do with all the empty bags?

-We all know the problem that exists with plastic, especially the so-called single-use plastics.
-They are clogging up our garbage dumps, getting into our oceans and being ingested by sea creatures or getting tangled up.
+We all know the problem that exists with plastic bags, especially the so-called single-use plastics.
+They are clogging up our garbage dumps, getting into our oceans and being ingested by sea creatures or getting tangled up in them.

 Going to the garden centre should be a great experience, but there are some pitfalls as well.